the most common personal branding mistakes

 (and how to avoid them!)

-Okay party people, I am FIRED UP today so buckle your cute buns in and get ready to talk about some personal branding mistakes.
+Okay party people, I am FIRED UP today so buckle your cute buns in and get ready to talk about some personal branding mistakes and how to prevent them in your own business!

 Most days I wish I could grab the branding industry by its contrived corporate collar and just give it a good, old-fashioned, wtf-have-you-done shake.
 It’s all become so frustratingly convoluted, hasn’t it?
 What a brand even is, why the hell having one even matters, finding the fickle line between being strategic and being authentic.

-True brand clarity work is never easy, but it is really simple – especially once you understand what not to do.
-Below I’ll walk you through the five most common personal branding mistakes I see everywhere, all the time so you can avoid them!
+True brand clarity work is never easy, but it IS really simple – especially once you understand what not to do.
+Below I’ll walk you through the five most common personal branding mistakes I see everywhere, all the time so you can easily avoid them as you build your own personal brand!

 Personal Branding Mistake 1: